 - Pick up and put away clutter.
 Spiders like to hide in piles of old magazines, dirty clothes, junk and anything else that will provide them cover.

-- Seal up your home to keep spiders from finding their way in through cracks and crevices; cover vents with fine mesh insect screens.
+- Seal up your home to keep spiders from entering through cracks and crevices.
+Cover vents with fine mesh insect screens.

 - Replace or fix torn window screens and caulk up gaps around windows.